Business owners – COVID-19 emergency support measures

 If an eligible student claims the CERB, the CESB cannot be claimed for the same application period.
 Therefore, it appears in most cases where a student is eligible for both the CESB and the CERB, that such student claims the CERB as it provides a higher standard monthly benefit ($2,000 versus $1,250).

 How to apply

-Applications for this benefit are not yet available but are expected to be posted on the CRA website in the near future.
-It is expected that there will be 4 application periods, with each application period spanning 4 weeks.
-Eligible students will likely have to reapply for each period.
+Applications for this benefit are available through the CRA website.
+There are 4 application periods covering May 10, 2020 to August 29, 2020, with each application period spanning 4 weeks.
+Eligible students must reapply in each period.

-Once open, the applications will be available until September 30, 2020.
-After this date, retroactive applications will no longer be accepted, even if a student was eligible between May and August 2020.
+The applications will be available until September 30, 2020.
+After this date, retroactive applications will no longer be accepted, even if a student was eligible.

-Moreover, the CESB rules require students to attest that they are seeking work.
+Moreover, students that are able to work must attest that they are seeking work in order to obtain the CESB.
 To that end, the Government of Canada Job Bank provides students with job opportunities available and allows them to keep track of job search activities in one place.

 Other measures: Vulnerable groups